pip-services-infra/pip-services-counters-node/README.md

-# Counters Microservice
+# Perfmon Microservice

-This is a counters microservice from Pip.Services library.
+This is a perforamce monitor microservice from Pip.Services library.
 It collects performance metrics from distributed microservices, stores and provides a single entry point to read all of them.